 Advocacy

-NAVA is actively involved in a number of areas of advocacy to improve the working environment for artists and organisations.
-This includes leading campaigns for change targeting key decision makers and responding to government inquiries or calls for comment.
+NAVA is actively involved in a number of areas of advocacy to improve the fundamental conditions of work and practice.
+This includes leading campaigns for change targeting key decision-makers and responding to government inquiries or calls for comment.

 Julie Gough - NAVA watches our backs when we artists might be forgetting to do so